 “I think the days of sitting in a testing room are numbered, especially now,” said Leah Donelson, a TEFL course tutor, content developer, and online teacher who works both for Denver-based Bridge and as an online teacher trainer.
 “I welcome the new players and I like to have the options for my students.”

 Big Players Weigh in Online

-Srikant Gopal, executive director of the ETS TOEFL program, agreed that online testing is here to stay.
+Srikant Gopal, executive director of the ETS TOEFL program, agreed that online English test providers are here to stay.
 The TOEFL iBT Home Edition product was launched March 23, he said, and has proven popular with students as they found themselves unable to take tests in more traditional, in-person settings.